Nutrition and Oral Health for Seniors

 You can get a lot more information if you just take a few minutes to dig deeper.
 This will give you greater knowledge into the status of oral health in your patients and help direct your education.
 Hopefully interventions can be made before serious dental issues occur.

-If any issues are identified, be sure to document your findings, provide education as appropriate, and refer them to a dental health professional and support them with resources in your community if they have financial barriers to doing so.
+If any nutrition and oral health issues are identified, be sure to document your findings, provide education as appropriate, and refer them to a dental health professional and support them with resources in your community if they have financial barriers to doing so.
 Identifying dental health issues is up to all of us.

-Thank you for taking care of the nutrition and dental for seniors!
+Thank you for taking care of the nutrition and oral health for seniors!

-(Feel free to use this infographic; please link back to this post and give credit to The Geriatric Dietitian!)
+(Feel free to use this nutrition and oral health infographic; please link back to this post and give credit to The Geriatric Dietitian!)

 - Affoo RH, Foley N, Garrick R, Siqueira WL, Martin RE.
 Meta‐analysis of salivary flow rates in young and older adults.
 Journal of the American Geriatrics Society.
 2015 Oct;63(10):2142-51.